adamnemecek/adjoint/README.md

 Adjointness shows up in the context of [automatic differentiation](https://medium.com/@marksaroufim/automatic-differentiation-step-by-step-24240f97a6e6).
 The algebraic foundation of automatic differentiation relies on dual numbers, i.e. numbers of the form `a + b * epsilon`. `Epsilon` is a constant such that `epsilon^2=0 but epsilon != 0`.
 This is similar to imaginary unit except it squares to 0 instead of -1.

-The problem with differentiation as it's taught in school is that the expression length grows exponentially which makes it prohibitively slow for computation.
+The problem with differentiation as it's taught in school is that the expression length of the derivative grows exponentially which makes it prohibitively slow for computation.

 This [blog post](https://blog.demofox.org/2014/12/30/dual-numbers-automatic-differentiation/) is pretty decent.

 ## Probability

 Vladimir Vovk has developed theory of probability that can be easily recast in terms of linear logic.

+## Potential applications
+I've been thinking about a new representation of polynomials.
+Instead of using zeros, one would use a sequence of dual numbers that capture the minima and maxima of the polynomial.
+Theoretically, one could then evaluate polynomials by some smooth interpolation between two neighbouring points.